-WoSign offers the creation of key pairs and certificate signing requests (CSR) for Server certificates, Client certificate and Object Code Signing certificate through the CA system.
+WoSign offers the creation of key pairs and certificate signing requests (CSR) for Server certificates, Client certificate and Object Code Signing certificate through the CA system that the crypto module meets or exceeds the requirements of FIPS 140 level 2.
 The private key is delivered encrypted and protected by a pass phrase via SSL secured connection to the subscriber.
 The private key generation utility employs a Real Hardware Random Number Generator for the seeding of the entropy.
 The use of the private key generation utility at the WoSign web site is at the sole risk of the subscriber.
 WoSign doesn't keep any private keys and pass phrases / passwords and any such information is deleted and/or overwritten if necessary.

 Subscribers may produce and prepare their own private keys and certificate signing requests (CSR) for server certificates and submit them via SSL secured connection to CA system.
-In this case, private key delivery to the subscriber is unnecessary.